Common land

-Common land is generally open and unfenced land.
-It is owned either privately or by an organisation such as local or parish council or the National Trust.
 A right to roam usually applies to this land, meaning it can be used use for certain activities like walking and climbing.
-Some common land has different rights, and so may be used for other activities, e.g. horse-riding.
+Some common land has different rights, and so may be used for other activities, for example, horse riding.

-Town and Village Greens are available for public use for sports and recreation, for example playing football and dog walking, and so a right to roam is not required.
-Many Greens are owned and maintained by local or parish council, whilst others are privately owned.
+Many greens are owned and maintained by local or parish council, whilst others are privately owned.
 If a green is privately owned it can still be used for recreational activities.

-The register is a record of all the Common Land, Town and Village Greens within the Leeds Metropolitan District.
-The full register is open for inspection and you will need to make an appointment to view it, please email LandPSS@leeds.gov.uk.
+The register is a record of all the common land, town and village greens within the Leeds Metropolitan District.
+The full register is open for inspection and you will need to make an appointment to view it; please email LandPSS@leeds.gov.uk.
 There is no charge for this service.

-You can also apply for an official search of the Register using the Con29 form.
+You can also apply for an official search of the register using the Con29 form.
 The form will be available from your solicitor.
-For more information and details of fees see the Local authority property searches page
+For more information and details of fees, see the local authority property searches page.

 Each entry in the register will give you the following information:

-Provided the right to apply has not been excluded you can apply to register a new town or village green under section 15(1) of the Commons Act 2006.
+Provided the right to apply has not been excluded you can apply to register a new town or village green under Section 15(1) of the Commons Act 2006.
 The land must have been used for at least 20 years by local people for lawful activities without permission, forcing entry or secrecy.

-Please email PROW@leeds.gov.uk if you have any queries or want a copy of the application form, fees and guidance notes
+Please email PROW@leeds.gov.uk if you have any queries or want a copy of the application form, fees and guidance notes.

 You can also apply to make a correction to the register if a piece of land has been registered by mistake.